emilamaj/js-circuit-solver/readme.md

 # Install

-Available as an npm package as `js-circuit-solver`
+Available as [js-circuit-solver](https://www.npmjs.com/package/js-circuit-solver) on npm.
 Run:
 `npm install js-circuit-solver`

+# Functions

+This library currently provides a single function to solve simple resistive circuits.
+It takes in a circuit object and returns a solved circuit object. \

 ## solveResistiveCircuit

-This library provides a function to solve simple resistive circuits.
-It takes in a circuit object and returns a solved circuit object. \
+`function solveResistiveCircuit(circuit, groundNode, sourceNode, sourceVoltage)`
 Usage:
-`function solveResistiveCircuit(circuit, groundNode, sourceNode, sourceVoltage)`
 - circuit: Object containing circuit information.
 Array where element at index i is the array of the connections that node i has with other nodes.
 - groundNode: Node to be considered as ground
 - sourceNode: Node to be considered as source
 - sourceVoltage: Voltage of the source node

-### Circuit Object
+_circuit_ Object

 The following is an example circuit consisting of the source and ground nodes connected by 3 parallel branches each having 2 resistors.
 Example circuit diagram: